chk-n/rosda/README.md

 ## Why this project?

-As a developer, I sought a tool that combined the ease of GCP, AWS and DO with the affordability of other cloud alternatives (Hetzer, Infomaniak).
+As a developer, I sought a tool that combined the ease of GCP, AWS and DO with the affordability of other cloud alternatives (Hetzner, Infomaniak).
 Hence, I created this project; a straightforward, scalable solution that 'just works'.

 ## Who is this not for?